PikusSpbSandbox/Fact.gadget/README.md

                                                                                                 Albert Einstein
 ```

+## Demo / screenshots
+Please see a [page](https://pikus.spb.ru/code/famous-quote-gadget-demo) on my site.

 ## Installation
 Download `FamousQuotes.gadget` from latest [release](https://github.com/PikusSpbSandbox/FamousQuotes.gadget/releases).
 If your system suports gadgets just doubleclick on downloaded file and install it.